-Disturbances can be caused by weather events or when working on the power grid.
-By knowing what impact interruptions can have on your equipment, you can take preventive measures.
+Grid disturbances can be caused by weather conditions and works on the grid.
+By knowing the effects that disturbances and malfunctions can have on the equipment, you can take measures to prevent damage.

 Common causes of disruption